In this post, I’ll present my 10-step guide for teaching effective conversation classes to adult English learners.

 Conversation classes often fall flat because the learners aren’t particularly interested in the topics or don’t really know what they want from a conversation class.
 Some learners don’t even want to practise speaking in a conversation class!

-A WIN analysis is a simple tool used in business which can help you discover essential information about your learners.
+A WIN analysis is a simple tool used in the business world that can help you discover essential information about your learners.

 - W: What do they want to talk about?